Research Projects

 Understanding the dark matter observed to dominate the mass of the universe is a key goal of particle physics and has led to models for a dark sector of new particles.
 Mixing between the photon and a dark sector photon would give dark sector particles a suppressed coupling to the photon which would manifest as fractionally charged particles.
 A new experiment, called MilliQan, is searching for production of particles at the LHC with charges down to a thousandth of the electron charge.
 The detector elements consist of large plastic scintillators with photo-multiplier tubes that are readout by waveform digitizers.
 The intern will be trained in the operation of the detector, carry out bench-tests with the detector components, and analyze data from the experiment's ongoing operation.

-New Detector Technologies for Neutrino Physics (by Professor David Caratelli, Experimental Particle Physics)
+Imaging Neutrino Interactions with Machine Learning (by Professor David Caratelli, Experimental Particle Physics)

 Investigating Novel Josephson Junctions (by Professor Chris Palmstrom, Condensed Matter Physics / Materials)